 Today the economy is experiencing a slow, but seemingly steady recovery with many banks continuing to "hold back" as interest rates remain at historic lows.
 With the timing of the inevitable upward rate movement unknown, lenders remain cautious in their outreach for new customers.
 Banks have, however, been competing fiercely with one another in an effort to attract and retain the best customers.
 Community 1st Bank has proven a worthy competitor in this arena.
 Our team of seasoned banking veterans harbor long time customer relationships, local ties, and most importantly, have earned our customers trust.

 Community 1st Bank continues to experience healthy growth.
 The Loan Division added proven Business Development Officers with ties to Nevada, Sacramento and El Dorado counties.
-Furthermore, our Loan Production Office in Sacramento is thriving.
+Furthermore, our Sacramento Office is also thriving.

 Community 1st Bank's strength is our people.
 People who share a commitment to our community and a passion to serve.
 A group of bankers who, having served in a number of different banks, have come together in a bank where our blend of experience and focus is producing unprecedented results.
 We often hear "this is how banking used to be".

 We believe this is how banking should be!

 Technology gives customers access to their accounts through ATM's, remote deposit capture, mobile banking, and other tools we now take for granted.
 The part of banking we do not take for granted is the RELATIONSHIP.
 Community 1st Bank, people you know and trust…With You, For You!

 - Auburn Chamber of Commerce